-Data is collected and stored in accordance with the processes outlined in this document and SCAA SWTI's record management procedures ensure timely and accurate records inform the continuous improvement processes of SCAA SWTI in addition, these records management procedures will ensure that all documentation providing evidence of compliance to the essential standards of registration is accurately maintained.
+Data is collected and stored in accordance with the processes outlined in this document, and SCAA SWTI's record management procedures ensure timely and accurate records and undertake continuous improvement processes.
+In addition, records management procedures will ensure that all documentation providing evidence of compliance to the essential standards of registration is accurately maintained.